MHPHP/DL-Face-Mask/README.md

 # DL-Face-Mask
 Our deep learning project to use an auto-encoder to remove face mask.

 This github includes both data and jupyter notebook files.
+"Mundbind deeplearning.ipynb" is the main notebook.